IJCEP Copyright © 2007-All rights reserved.

 Full text PDF

-Address all correspondences to: Christine A. Iacobuzio-Donahue, M.D., Ph.D., The Johns Hopkins Hospital, Division of
+Address all correspondence to: Christine A. Iacobuzio-Donahue, M.D., Ph.D., The Johns Hopkins Hospital, Division of Gastrointestinal/Liver

 ciacobu@jhmi.edu